webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Configuring Webpack

 So far, we've made an interaction with the user.
 If you were coding along, great!
 So how do we proceed from here?
-Let's try to build a simple webpack configuration that has an [entry point](/configuration/entry-context/#entry), an [output](/concepts/#output), and a [context property](/configuration/entry-context/#context).
+Let's try to build a webpack configuration that has an [entry point](/configuration/entry-context/#entry), an [output](/concepts/#output), and a [context property](/configuration/entry-context/#context).
 For this, we need to create a `webpackOptions` property on our `dev` object.
 This is where `entry`, `output` and `context` is going to be hooked up, later resulting in a `webpack.config.js`.

 T> Define the `webpackOptions` property in the constructor to keep your scaffold as clean as possible!